joshjwelsh/Doctor_J/README.md

 # Doctor_J
-Spotify recommendations bot
+Spotify Manager bot

-Currently be used to analyze spotify playlists and group them by similar levels.
+The purpose of this bot is create and manage playlists.
+This repo also serves as a place for me to analyze my spotify metadata.